zond-platform/ground-control-station-ios/README.md

 * Add control buttons to switch between map layers
 * Add control buttons to zoom in and out on the map
 * Draw copter trace on the map when executing a mission
+* Access environment via static function instead of passing it around

 Map:
 * ~~Replace map icons and make them show direction~~